 St Anne’s is a member of the eco-schools group.
-We registered last year (2010), but are following its procedures from this year.
+We registered in 2010, and have been following its procedures from 2011.
 I am busy building up a portfolio to submit to the organisers by the end of the year.

 Eco schools follow an award system.
 This is our second year of membership, but the school did not follow the award system last year.
 We are therefore involved in the first year activities.
 This means that the school must do one project and at least three lessons on one theme.
 We are involved in several projects and themes which we will put into our portfolio.
 Geography, Life Sciences, English and others have worked on environmental themes.
 One of the many projects done is the carbon footprint study followed by the grade 8’s; another is the indigenous tree project.